 For personalized disease and treatment information, or to learn about clinical trials, contact one of The Leukemia & Lymphoma Society's (LLS's) Information Specialists at (800) 955-4572.

-Blastic plasmacytoid dendritic cell neoplasm (BPDCN), previously known as natural killer (NK) cell leukemia/lymphoma, is categorized by the World Health Organization (4th edition, 2008) under acute myeloid leukemia (AML).
+Blastic plasmacytoid dendritic cell neoplasm (BPDCN) was previously known as natural killer (NK) cell leukemia/lymphoma.
+As understanding of the biology and origin of this malignancy has improved, the World Health Organization (WHO) established the term blastic plasmacytoid dendritic cell neoplasm (BPDCN) in 2008.
+BPDCN is currently listed as its own category in the 2016 World Health Organization revision.
 Most often, BPDCN presents with features of both lymphoma and leukemia.
 There are little data about BPDCN and there is no established treatment.
 The average age at diagnosis is 60 to 70 years.
 There are more men than women who are diagnosed with BPDCN.

 Diagnosis and Incidence